 In 1939 the school offered the first Bachelor of Science in Education degree, replacing the old Bachelor of Physical Education.

 The 1950 Olympia shows a faculty of 16.
 In addition to seven instructors of physical education, health education and gymnastics, the faculty included instructors in the disciplines to prepare students for the B.S. in Education degree—English, history, social science, psychology, chemistry and biological science.
 That same yearbook shows 36 graduates and a student body of around 200.

-One of the earlier yearbooks noted that while some students were nine-to-three people at the school, many others wanted all that college had to offer in terms of organizations, activities, and social life.
+One of the earlier yearbooks noted that while some students were nine-to-three o'clock people at the school, many others wanted all that college had to offer in terms of organizations, activities, and social life.
 For these students, Panzer sponsored a number of activities.
 The nature of the curriculum suggested that many these tended toward dance, gymnastics, music, and athletics.
 Also, many of the students were members of one of the professional fraternities for physical education teachers.

 After more than 40 years as a stand-alone college of physical education, Panzer College merged with Montclair State University in 1958.

 In 1925 Panzer College purchased property at 139 Glenwood Avenue in East Orange.
 Until the gymnasium was completed, students shared a facility with Upsala College.
 The main campus building is featured in every yearbook.

 After Panzer College closed, the Archdiocese of Newark purchased the campus, and it became the home of the East Orange Catholic High School for girls.
 Today it is the Early Childhood Department of the East Orange School District.

 This spliced photo from the 1950 Olympia shows the signature gate posts at the campus entry.
 The administration building is to the right.